deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 1. This post is not an "XFG internals" post.
 I don't know every single low level detail about it.
 2. Don't expect any bypasses from this post- this mitigation is still very new and not very explored.
-3. We will spend a bit of time understanding what indirect function calls are via function pointers + what CFG is why it needs XFG in addition to itself.
+3. We will spend a bit of time understanding what indirect function calls are via function pointers, what CFG is, and why it needs XFG in addition to itself.

 This post is just going to be a brain dump of what I have learned about XFG after messing with it for a while now.
 This is simply an "organized brain dump" and isn't meant to be a "learn everything you need to know about XFG in one sitting" post.